MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 - Data frame class is preserved.

-- Rows are filtered for unique `mcid` values.
+- Rows are not modified except duplicated rows are removed.
+Row order is preserved.

-- Columns `{mcid, term_i, timely_term}` are retained.
-All other columns are dropped and the following columns are added:
+- Variables `{mcid, term_i, timely_term}` are retained.
+All other
+  columns (if any) are dropped and the following variables are added:

   - `institution.`   Character.
 Institution in which the student is enrolled in the given term.
 Extracted from `midfield_table.` The